Crofters Party

 The Crofters' Party was the parliamentary arm of the Highland Land League.
-It managed to elect five MPs in the 1885 general election and a sixth the following year.
+It gained five MPs in the 1885 general election and five in the election of the following year.

-The Highland Land League had started on the isle of Skye and in 1884 protest action was much more widespread with many thousands of crofters became members of the Highland Land League.
+The Highland Land League had started on the Isle of Skye, and in 1884 protest action was much more widespread: many thousands of crofters became members of the Highland Land League.
 A number of candidates stood with the Highland Land League's backing in the 1885 general election and in subsequent elections in the rest of the 19th century.

 MPs

 The MPs elected with the backing of the Highland Land League formed themselves into the Crofters' Party, although they were also known as Independent Liberals.
 The MPs were: